Jul 28, 2022 | Architecture

 Stone has long been a popular material choice for hardscapes, but there are disadvantages to using natural stone in landscaping.
 For that reason, more people are now opting to use stone veneer.

-Stone veneer is a thin layer of cut stone or stone-like panels used as facing for buildings and other structures.
+A Stone veneer is a thin layer of cut stone or stone-like panels used as facing for buildings and other structures.
 Stone veneer offers the versatility, variability, durability and aesthetics of natural stone, without the transportation and installation costs and weight of the quarried stone.
 As the panels are ¾ inch to 2 inches thick, they are light enough to adhere to masonry substrates such as poured concrete, concrete blocks, wood, or metal.
 They can be used on existing walls, foundation facades, columns, and other outdoor features to create interest and variation to revive your landscape design.

 Retaining walls